buehler/typescript-hero/README.md

 TypeScript Hero can manage your imports.
 It is capable of:

-- Import something you select from a list of all possible indexed symbols
-- Import something that is beneath your current cursor position (and ask you if it's not sure which one)
-- Import all missing identifiers of the current file
 - Remove unused imports and sort the remaining ones by alphabet
 - Do organize the imports when a document is saved
-  - Note that this feature is only enabled if the vscode setting `editor.formatOnSave` is enabled as well!
   - Organizing used module paths by default, sorted lexicographically.
 An option lets you use first import specifier/alias instead, in natural-language order.

 #### Import groups